LabVIEW: Non-textual

 Since the "G" language is non-textual, common software tools such as versioning, side-by-side (or diff) comparison, and version code change tracking cannot be applied in the same manner as for textual programming languages.
 There are, however, some source code control (versioning) tools that do enable code comparison and merging, such as subversion, CVS and Perforce.

 Release history

+The first release of LabVIEW, 1.0, was released in late October 1986, initially only for the Apple Macintosh.
+The developers originally planned to target the IBM PC, due to its greater popularity, but decided it would be faster to target the Macintosh for an initial prototype; in the process of developing it, they realised that an IBM PC version would not be feasible, until such time as the PC platform gained a proper windowing environment.

 In 2005, starting with LabVIEW 8.0, major versions are released around the first week of August, to coincide with the annual National Instruments conference NI Week, and followed by a bug-fix release the following February.

 In 2009, National Instruments began naming releases after the year in which they are released.
 A bug-fix is termed a Service Pack, for example, the 2009 service pack 1 was released in February 2010.

 In 2017, National Instruments moved the annual conference to May and released LabVIEW 2017 alongside a completely redesigned LabVIEW NXG 1.0 built on Windows Presentation Foundation (WPF).